brolak/beer-review-c2/README.md

-# beer-review-c2
 #Intro to jQuery Invididual Project

-nice descriptive comments and explanation in js file!
+Descriptive comments and explanation in js file!